cjerdonek/molt/README.md

-You can use Molt to decrease the amount of boilerplate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, option parsing, test harness, packaging information (i.e. setup.py in the case of Python), .gitignore, directory hierarchy, etc.
+You can use Molt to decrease the amount of boilerplate code you need to write when starting any new project: the README, copyright notices, license info, logging configuration, option parsing, test harness, packaging information (i.e. setup.py in the case of Python), `.gitignore`, directory hierarchy, etc.

 A minimal sample usage looks like--